 We have funded our operations to date through proceeds from sales of redeemable convertible preferred stock, convertible debt and proceeds from our IPO and follow-on public offering, and have incurred losses in each year since our inception.
-Our net losses were \$16.0 million for the three months ended March 31, 2018 and \$52.0 million for the year ended December 31, 2017.
-As of March 31, 2018, we had an accumulated deficit of \$305.5 million.
-Substantially all of our operating losses resulted from costs incurred in connection with our development programs for beloranib, ZGN-1061, ZGN-1258 and ZGN-839, early research activities, licensing milestone fees and from general and administrative costs associated with our operations.
+In July 2018, we sold 9,200,000 shares of our common stock at a price of \$7.50 per share.
+Our net losses were \$46.8 million for the nine months ended September 30, 2018 and \$52.0 million for the year ended December 31, 2017.
+As of September 30, 2018, we had an accumulated deficit of \$336.4 million.
+Substantially all of our operating losses resulted from costs incurred in connection with our development programs for ZGN-1061, ZGN-1258, beloranib, ZGN-839, early research activities, licensing milestone fees and from general and administrative costs associated with our operations.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 We expect our research and development expenses will increase over time in connection with our clinical trials of ZGN-1061, and of any other product candidates we may choose to pursue, including ZGN-1258.
 In addition, if and when we obtain marketing approval for ZGN-1061 or ZGN-1258 we will incur significant sales, marketing and outsourced manufacturing expenses.
 We will continue to incur additional costs associated with operating as a public company.
 As a result, we expect to continue to incur significant operating losses that would increase over time for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.